ekoontz/ekoontz.github.io/_posts/2012-02-27-hadoop-from-source.md

     $ cd
     $ tar xfz hadoop-common/hadoop-dist/target/hadoop-0.24.0-SNAPSHOT.tar.gz

-You will now have a Make a symlink to this directory to make your configuration and daemon-running simpler:
+Now make a symlink to this directory to make your configuration and daemon-running simpler:

     $ ln -s hadoop-0.24.0-SNAPSHOT hadoop-runtime